List of Jujutsu Kaisen characters: Kiyotaka Ijichi

-Kiyotaka Ijichi (伊地知 潔高, Ijichi Kiyotaka) is the assistant principal of Tokyo Prefectural Jujutsu High School.
+Kiyotaka Ijichi (伊地知 潔高, Ijichi Kiyotaka) is an assistant manager of Tokyo Prefectural Jujutsu High School.
 He can create curtains, a technique used to implement a barrier to separate an area from the outside.
-Nanami revealed that he was once training to be a sorcerer, but for unrevealed reasons, he chose to become a manager instead.
+Nanami revealed that he was once training to be a combatant type of sorcerer, but because of Gojo's comments, he chose to become a manager instead.
 He is injured by Shigemo during the events at Shibuya, but Shoko saves him and the two of them later reunite with Gojo after he is unsealed.

 Shoko Ieiri

-Shoko Ieiri (家入 硝子, Ieiri Shoko) is a doctor at Tokyo Prefectural Jujutsu High School and former classmate of Satoru Gojo and Suguru Geto.
+Shoko Ieiri (家入 硝子, Ieiri Shoko) is a Jujutsu Sorcerer doctor at Tokyo Prefectural Jujutsu High School and former classmate of Satoru Gojo and Suguru Geto.
 She has proven to be quite a valuable resource, being one of the few people capable of healing others with the Reverse Cursed Technique (反転 術式, Hanten Jutsushiki).
-Shoko is a rather serious and somber person, wants nothing more than to get her job done, and often has to stop or get in the middle of Gojo to make fun of others.
-She usually examines dead bodies in the school morgue and does not engage in combat, unlike the other sorcerers.
+Shoko is a rather serious and somber person, wants nothing more than to get her job done, although she shares a long-standing friendship with fellow sorcerers Gojo and Utahime.
+Unlike the other sorcerers, she does not engage in combat.
+She usually examines dead bodies in the school morgue, since her ability to output positive energy is considered too valuable and rare to risk on dangerous missions.
 After Ijichi and Ino are severely injured by Curse Users in Shibuya, she saves their lives, as well as Megumi's following his bout with Shigemo.
-During the Shinjuku Showdown, she heals many of the combatants injured by Sukuna, with Utahime, Arata and Amai's help.
+During the Shinjuku Showdown, she heals many of the combatants injured by Sukuna, with Arata and Amai's help.
 She also helps Yuta transplant his brain into Gojo's corpse with Kenjaku's technique.

 Kento Nanami

 Kento Nanami (七海 建人, Nanami Kento) is a methodical Grade 1 sorcerer who mentors Yuji Itadori after returning from a corporate career.
 His Ratio Technique (十劃 呪法, Tōkaku Juhō) creates weak points by dividing targets into 7:3 ratios, applicable to both living and non-living targets.
 Through his Overtime (時間外労働, Jikangairōdō) Binding Vow, his power increases when working beyond normal hours.
 A pragmatic contrast to Gojo's flamboyance, Nanami initially left Jujutsu society after his classmate Haibara's death before reluctantly returning.
 He forms a professional bond with Yuji during their investigation of Mahito, valuing the young sorcerer's growth.
 During the Shibuya Incident, Nanami suffers fatal burns from Jogo before being finished by Mahito.
-His cursed technique later manifests in his weapon, wielded by Ino against Sukuna.
+His Cursed Technique later manifests in his weapon, wielded by Ino against Sukuna.

 Akari Nitta

-Akari Nitta (新田明, Nitta Akari) is one of the managers working for Jujutsu High School.
-She was assigned to accompany the first years in their mission to defeat the Yasohachi Bridge curse and during the Shibuya Incident, she is saved by Nobara and Nanami from Shigemo.
+Akari Nitta (新田 明, Nitta Akari) is one of the managers working for Jujutsu High School.
+She was assigned to accompany the first-years in their mission to defeat the Yasohachi Bridge curse and during the Shibuya Incident, she is saved by Nobara and Nanami from Shigemo.